tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 1. It lets me cleanly separate adding the type refinements (pretty straightforward) from the hard part of doing all of the operand rewriting and phi placement and marking and all manner of other nonsense.
 2. In addition to separating the concerns, the hard part is *already done* by SSA construction.
 We can actually just skip it!
 SSA construction handles phi placement, operand rewriting, all of it.
+It probably fits neatly into a naive or a [Braun-style](/assets/img/braun13cc.pdf) (PDF) construction.

 This is pretty compelling.
 We can learn from the bytecode with a very small amount of marginal new complexity.
 See [my implementation in